All Episodes

 And she's not endorsed either Clinton or Sanders.

-But she's gone after Donald Trump on Twitter and asked if she'd rule out the possibility of joining the ticket.
+The reason is she's closer politically to Sanders, but she's gone after Donald Trump on Twitter and asked if she'd rule out the possibility of joining the ticket.

 We'll call it the comrade ticket.

-He said, you know, this is something that right now we've we've got to get all our nominations settled on the Democratic side.
+He said, you know, this is something that right now we've got to get all our nominations settled on the Democratic side.

-Asked if she's spoken to Hillary recently.
+Asked if she's spoken to Hillary recently?

 No, not recently.